krolow/Attach/README.markdown

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8
 ```

-Create your upload view, make sure it's a multipart/form-data form, and the filename field is of type 'file':
+Create your upload view, make sure it's a multipart/form-data form, and that the filename field is of the type 'file':

 ```php
 <?php